Self-driving truck: 2010s

 Lockheed Martin, with funding from the U.S. Army, developed an autonomous truck convoy system that uses a lead truck operated by a human driver with a number of trucks following autonomously.
 Developed as part of the Army's Autonomous Mobility Applique System (AMAS), the system consists of an autonomous driving package that, as of 2014, has been installed on more than nine types of vehicles and has completed more than 55,000 hours of driving at speeds up to 64 km/h.
 As of 2017, the Army was planning to field 100–200 trucks as part of a rapid-fielding program.

 In Europe, truck platooning was being considered with the Safe Road Trains for the Environment approach, a project that ended in September 2012.

 Since May 2015, Daimler has been testing self-driving trucks on public roads in Nevada, USA.
 In the USA, self-driving vehicles (such as the Inspiration Truck) are already permitted under certain conditions.

 2020s

 MAN develops autonomous trucks.
-By 2030, MAN intends to test automated hub-to-hub transport in cooperation with logistics companies in pilot projects and bring it to market maturity.
-In test runs at Hamburg’s CTA terminal in 2021, a truck drove autonomously across the terminal, navigated in mixed traffic, and parked with precise reverse maneuvering.
-Outside the terminal, control always was handled by a driver.
+In test runs at Hamburg's CTA terminal in 2021, a truck drove autonomously across the terminal, navigated in mixed traffic, and parked with precise reverse maneuvering.
+Outside the terminal, control was handled by a driver.

+In 2026, after launching in 2025, Aurora trucks became able to drive nonstop from Phoenix to Fort Worth, a roughly 1,000 mile, 15 hour trip.
+At the time Its autonomous fleet numbered 5 trucks operating between Dallas/Ft Worth, El Paso, and Houston.